 Each patient’s reason for choosing breast implant revision surgery is as unique as each woman herself.
 But no matter her motivation, every woman should choose a skilled plastic surgeon with extensive experience using the advanced techniques involved in the procedure.

 Dr. Smith is not only one of the leading breast augmentation specialists in Orange County, but he is also known internationally for his expertise in breast implant revision procedures and understands that each case presents truly unique surgical demands.
-Patients who consult with Dr. Smith about revision have many questions, ranging from issues such as cost to concerns about risks and potential complications.
+For patients who are interested breast augmentation revision Irvine plastic surgeon Dr. Smith is available for a consultation.
+He can answer any questions you may have, ranging from issues such as cost to concerns about risks and potential complications.
 Dr. Smith’s patients appreciate his ability to answer their questions in a clear and straightforward manner.